Cliff Richard: Cultural significance and impact

 Cliff Richard's 1958 hit "Move It" is widely regarded as the first authentic British rock and roll record, and "laid the foundations" for the Beatles and Merseybeat music.
 John Lennon reportedly said of Richard that before Cliff and the Shadows, there had been nothing worth listening to in British music.
-In contrast to contemporaries that include: Marty Wilde, Billy Fury and Adam Faith, his successful performing and recording career in the UK has extended over six decades.
+His successful performing and recording career in the UK has extended over six decades.
+In 2004, he was named by Channel 4 as the UK's "ultimate pop star", for having sold almost 21 million singles in the nation, which, at that point, was more than any other artist.